belaran/chezlesbarbus/Fosdem.2018.BigTalk.md

 `DPL` Now you want to trust someone else conputer?

+`RPE` Well, I see your point, but actually, I think cloud is more secure than "in house".

+`DPL` How so ?

-`RPE` Well, actually, using the cloud might be more secure that your own computer.
-Cloud deployment forces to update your system,and you are constantly building, fresh version of your system.
+`RPE` Cloud deployment forces to update your system,and you are constantly building, fresh version of your system.

 `DPL` which is better than 10y old sys with no patches

-`RPE` true story, look at netflix story about this (chaos monkey)
+`RPE` my point exactly.
+True story: look at netflix and their chaos monkey (chaos monkey).

-`DPL` And your are still not safe: look at Meltdown.
+`DPL` But even with a fresh, up to date system, your are still not safe: look at Meltdown.
 It's still not fixed.

-`RPE` Which bring us to our next, and most important point.
-You need to not only prepare your security but also be ready to be hacked.
+`RPE` ...Which bring us to our next, and most important point.
+Security is not only about patching and being up to date.
+It's also about being *ready* to be hacked.

 Firefigthers: 19mn
 ----